 SWITZERLAND 9 Days

-This trip covers Old Town Zurich, the charming city of Lucerne, scenic Interlaken, a visit up to Jungfraujoch, the mountain village of Zermatt, and the picturesque capital city of Bern.
+This trip covers Old Town Zurich, the charming city of Lucerne, scenic Interlaken, a visit to Jungfraujoch, the mountain village of Zermatt, and the picturesque capital city of Bern.

 Switzerland is a country with mountains, blue lakes, and villages, along with the tall Alps.
 Its cities have old, medieval areas, like Lucerne’s wooden chapel bridge.
 The country is famous for ski resorts and hiking paths.
 Banking and finance are important, and Swiss watches and chocolate are well-known worldwide.
 Switzerland is about the same size as Estonia.